mhallsmoore/qstrader/README.md

 Please note that the previous version of QSTrader, which is utilised through the **Advanced Algorithmic Trading** ebook, can be found along with the appropriate installation instructions [here](https://github.com/mhallsmoore/qstrader/tree/advanced-algorithmic-trading).

-It has recently been updated to support Python 3.5, 3.6 and 3.7 with up to date package dependencies.
+It has recently been updated to support Python 3.7, 3.8 and 3.9 with up to date package dependencies.

 # Installation

 Installation requires a Python3 environment.
 The simplest approach is to download a self-contained scientific Python distribution such as the [Anaconda Individual Edition](https://www.anaconda.com/products/individual#Downloads).
-You can then install QSTrader into an isolated [virtual environment](https://docs.python.org/3/tutorial/venv.html#virtual-environments-and-packages) using either conda or pip, as shown below.
+You can then install QSTrader into an isolated [virtual environment](https://docs.python.org/3/tutorial/venv.html#virtual-environments-and-packages) using pip as shown below.

 Any issues with installation should be reported to the development team as issues [here](https://github.com/mhallsmoore/qstrader/issues).